Artificial Sweeteners: Are They Helping or Hurting Your Diet?

 What could be wrong with artificial sweeteners?
-They make foods taste sweet without the calories you'd get from sugar.
-And, according to the standards for food additive safety, they don't appear to increase risk for cancer.
+They make food taste sweet without the calories you'd get from sugar.
+And, according to the standards for food additive safety, they don't appear to increase cancer risk.

 Artificial sweeteners have been around for awhile.
-Saccharin, one of the first artificial sweeteners to be used in food, was discovered in 1879.
-There was no obesity epidemic, so initially saccharin was used mostly for diabetic foods, to help people with Type 1 diabetes control carbohydrate intake.
+Saccharin was discovered in 1879.
+Initially saccharin was used mostly for diabetic foods, to help people with Type 1 diabetes control carbohydrate intake.
 Cyclamates were identified in the 1930's, and used in some of the first diet soft drinks, like Fresca.
-Due to safety concerns, food companies switched to other sweeteners like aspartame, which was discovered by accident in a chemical lab in the 1960’s.
-Aspartame is still widely used in soft drinks and foods, along with a collection of new "natural” low calorie sweeteners like sucralose and stevia.
+Aspartame, which was discovered by accident in a chemical lab, is still widely used in soft drinks and foods.
+Sucralose and stevia are popular new "natural" sweeteners.

 Artificial sweeteners are all tested for safety for use as food additives.
-Unfortunately, the definition of "safety" is limited to cancer risk, although clearly there are other side effects that could be objectionable or unhealthy.
-Another test that’s not done: efficacy.
-The reason people use artificial sweeteners is to reduce calories in food, to fight obesity and promote weight loss.
-Ironically, in the decades since artificial sweeteners made their first big splash in our food supply, the obesity epidemic has only gotten worse.
+The definition of "safety" is limited to cancer risk, although there are other side effects that could be objectionable or unhealthy.

-According to the report, animal research suggests that sweet tastes, whether from sugar or artificial sweeteners, tell your metabolism to get ready to absorb carbohydrate calories.
-Digestive hormones are secreted, but if real calories never show up, there's nothing for the hormones to work on.
+Artificial sweeteners are promoted as weight loss aids, but some researchers suspect that artificial sweeteners actually make weight gain and obesity worse.
+Animal research suggests that sweet tastes, whether from sugar or artificial sweeteners, tells metabolism to get ready to digest carbohydrates.
+Hormones are secreted, but if real calories never show up, there's nothing for the hormones to do.
 When this effect happens over and over, day after day, metabolism is disrupted.

-- When someone is told by their medical provider that they are at risk for Type 2 diabetes or heart disease or hypertension because of their weight, they switch to artificially sweetened foods and beverages.
-So the link between artificial sweeteners and obesity is not a cause, it’s an effect of their obesity.
+The link between artificial sweeteners and obesity is not a cause, it's an effect of obesity.
+When someone is told by their medical provider that they are at risk for Type 2 diabetes, heart disease. or hypertension because of their weight, they switch to artificially sweetened foods and beverages.

 Only two things are certain: